kra3/power-company-meter-reader/README.md

 They are HATEOS ready, hence will act as self documentation.
 Appending `/search` to the endpoints will reveal available custom functions.

+A custom method is exposed from controller as well, to access it follow http://localhost:8080/api/meterReadings/getConsumptionForMonth?month=<3 letter month, eg: JAN>

 # How to run